rilshok/iokit/README.md

 IOKit is a Python library that offers a suite of utilities for managing a wide range of input/output operations.
 Central to its design is the concept of a `State`, where each state signifies a unit of data that can be loaded, saved, or transformed.
 Each state corresponds to a valid file state, represented as a bytes-like object.

 IOKit abstracts and unifies serialization and deserialization operations from various libraries into a single, cohesive interface.
 This allows for direct manipulation of the file's state in memory, eliminating the need for disk interaction.
-Consequently, it facilitates the (de)serialization of data in multiple formats, such as `json`, `txt`, `tar`, `gzip`, among others.
+Consequently, it facilitates the (de)serialization of data in multiple formats, such as `json`, `yaml`, `txt`, `tar`, `gzip`, among others.
 This abstraction not only simplifies data handling but also enhances efficiency by reducing disk I/O operations.

 ## Installation